deanslamajr/grogqli/packages/storybook/README.md

   - `"storybook": "start-storybook -p 6006 -s public"`

-- TODO need to verify the service worker is being included in the published build assets
+- set the public assets path on line20 src/handler/index.ts
+  - TODO have consumer set this outside of the addon code